cbcommunity/cb-administration-scripts/backup_restore/README.md

  - perform a backup for each one
  - save the backup under *./all_backups/YYYY-MM-DD-HH-mm-ss/SLAVE_HOST* folder, -- where `SLAVE_HOST` is a `HOST` entry in the cluster.conf for the corresponding slave node.
-- Start the cluster back
+- Start the cluster back (unless requested to skip stop)

 > In order to have the key available on the master the user will have to generate it first and copy it to the master node manually
 > - ssh-keygen –t rsa –b 2048 -C "youremail@email.com"